pedroamarall/rest-builder/typing/README.md

 Practice 10 minutes a day until you break out of the bad habit of using the wrong fingers.

-You must know how to type letters, numbers, and symbols while using all 10 fingers and not looking at your keyboard.
+You must learn to type letters, numbers, and symbols while using all 10 fingers correctly without looking at your keyboard.